BBBase-EHeresy/PPPub/docs/rules_manual/heroes.md

 Mark off the Fate point on your record sheet and then roll a D6.
 On a 4, 5 or 6, the Wound has no effect; do not reduce the **Hero** model's remaining Wounds.

-If the Fate roll is unsuccessful, and the **Hero** has more Fate points remaining, another Fate roll can be attempted if you wish â€” expend the next Fate point and roll again.
+If the Fate roll is unsuccessful, and the **Hero** has more Fate points remaining, another Fate roll can be attempted if you wish — expend the next Fate point and roll again.

 Fate points must be used one at a time rather than all together.

 Might can be used to alter the results of a Fate roll, but because Fate rolls are taken one at a time, you must decide whether to adjust your Fate roll before using another Fate point.
-This means that if a Fate roll comes up with a score of 3, you must decide whether to use a Might point before rolling any other dice â€” if the next roll is worse, you can't go back!
+This means that if a Fate roll comes up with a score of 3, you must decide whether to use a Might point before rolling any other dice — if the next roll is worse, you can't go back!

 There are a few special attacks that cause multiple Wounds (such as Mighty Blow, Bane Weapons, etc), or even kill a model instantly, regardless of how many Wounds it has remaining (such as a Morgul blade).
 Unless otherwise stated, a successful Fate roll against one of these prevents all of the damage the Strike would have caused.
 Thus, a model wounded once by a Morgul blade must pass a single Fate roll or die.
 A model who is wounded twice must pass two, and so on.